 - ABTA-100 will be given credit for BOOK-101 and BOOK-103.

 - ABTA-150 will be given credit for BOOK-113 and BOOK-114.

 - ABTA-125 will be given credit for BOOK 108.

 - BOOK-101 and BOOK-103 will be given credit for ABTA-100.

 - BOOK-113 and BOOK-114 will be given credit for ABTA-150.

 The estimated cost for this program is $3493

-Tuition and fees for the Bookkeeping Certificate will be charged on a semester basis and is not course-by-course.
-Students will be required to pay a non-refundable tuition deposit of $1500 the time of registration.
+Tuition and fees for the Bookkeeping Certificate will be charged on a semester basis and not course-by-course.
+A $300 seat deposit will be required upon acceptance to the program.
 For the second semester, students must pay all remaining tuition and student fees by the semester Fee Payment Deadline.

 Students will be given a priority date and time to register.
 In order to secure a seat in the program, students are encouraged to register as close to their priority date and time as possible.

-Tuition costs for domestic students is $412 per course plus related student fees, EXCEPT FOR the following courses:
+Tuition costs for domestic students is approximately $436 per course EXCEPT FOR the following courses: